 I will now proceed to compare Mr. Mill's principles and my own by contrasting the ways in which our respective methods apply to the appreciation of the celebrated passages of history.
 He, as I understand him, condemns absolutely all interference with the expression of opinion.
-The judges of Socrates, Pontius Pilate, Marcus Aurelius, Philip II., and the rest are, when tried by his standard, simple wrong-Allowances may be made for them in doers. consideration of the temper of the times, but the verdict is guilty, with or without, and generally without, a recommendation to mercy.
+The judges of Socrates, Pontius Pilate, Marcus Aurelius, Philip II, and the rest are, when tried by his standard, simple wrong-doers.
+Allowances may be made for them in consideration of the temper of the times, but the verdict is guilty, with or without, and generally without, a recommendation to mercy.
 Their guilt and shame is necessary in order to condemn the principle on which they acted.
 They interfered with liberty otherwise than for purposes of self-protection, and they thus incurred such penalties as can be inflicted on the memory of the dead, however honest they may have been, and whatever may have been the plausibility of their opinions at the time.
-The law must be vindicated, and the law-Mr. Mill's lawthey think right, and right what they think wrong: though they need not therefore be insensible to good qualities in an opponent, nor governed in their estimation of individuals by one general presumption, instead of by the whole of their character.
-I grant that an earnest person, being no more infallible than other men, is liable to dislike people on account of opinions which do not merit dislike : but if he neither himself does them any ill office, nor connives at its being done by others, he is not intolerant: and the forbearance which flows from a conscientious sense of the importance to mankind of the equal freedom of all opinions, is the only tolerance which is commendable, or, to the highest moral order of minds, possible.' is that nothing but self-protection can ever justify coercion.
+The law must be vindicated, and the law-Mr. Mill's law-is that nothing but self-protection can ever justify coercion.
 Once give up this, and where will you stop?

-Mr. Mill says, 'Aware of the impossibility of defending the use of punishment for restraining irreligious opinions by any arguments which will not justify Marcus Aurelius, the enemies of religious freedom when hard pressed occasionally accept this consequence, and say with Dr. Johnson that the persecutors of Christianity were in the right; that persecution is an ordeal through which truth ought to pass, and always passes successfully.'
-This argument, says Mr. Mill, is ungenerous, but it also involves distinct error.
-That ' truth always triumphs over persecution is 'a 'pleasant falsehood.'
-Truth does not triumph; on the contrary, a very little very gentle persecution is often quite enough to put it out.
+Mr. Mill says, 'Aware of the impossibility of defending the use of punishment for restraining irreligious opinions by any arguments which will not justify Marcus [Aurelius] Antoninus, the enemies of religious freedom when hard pressed occasionally accept this consequence, and say with Dr. Johnson that the persecutors of Christianity were in the right; that persecution is an ordeal through which truth ought to pass, and always passes successfully.'
+[30/237 L] This argument, says Mr. Mill, is ungenerous, but it also involves distinct error.
+That 'truth always triumphs over persecution' is a 'pleasant falsehood.'
+[30/238 L] Truth does not triumph; on the contrary, a very little very gentle persecution is often quite enough to put it out.
 Choose, says Mr. Mill in substance, between a principle which will condemn Aurelius and a principle which will justify Pontius Pilate.
 I will try to meet this challenge.